BaileyMcKelway/orange/README.md

 ## Microphone
 - You need to allow Chrome to use your microphone for this extension
+- Right click on the orange icon on your browser
+- Click "Options" This will open a new window
-- Click "Microphone" in the dropdown menu and a microphone icon will appear in your URL bar.
+- A microphone icon will appear in your URL, click it
+- Allow microphone for orange chrome extension

 ## Record Commands
 - Click "Record" in the dropdown menu